 What is Horchata?

 Horchata (pronounced or-CHAH-tah) is a popular Mexican drink that is often described as a sweet rice milk beverage.
 Horchata is made out of rice, milk, vanilla, and cinnamon and is served in many Mexican restaurants.
-There’s an important balance to the creamy rice and cinnamon flavors found in horchata and I think you will find that this homemade Horchata recipe is the perfect balance.
+There’s an important balance to the creamy rice and cinnamon flavors found in horchata and this homemade horchata recipe is my favorite.

 How to Make Horchata:

-- Strain.
-Pour the rice mixture into a fine mesh strainer, into a pitcher and discard the rice.
+Strain: Pour the rice mixture into a fine mesh strainer or cheesecloth over a pitcher and discard the rice.

 What is Hochata de Chufa?